Chair Professor, Graduate School of International Affairs and Information, Dongguk University

 Dr. Melvyn Kuan is currently Assistant Director (Ecosystem Development) at the Cyber Security Agency of Singapore (CSA) where he is responsible for professional workforce development planning and programmes.
 Prior to the CSA, he was Head of Strategy and Digital Economy at the National Research Foundation where he was responsible for the priority setting of research areas and capability development and the development of the Services and Digital Economy R&D strategy.
 Dr Kuan has also served in various capacities in the former Infocomm Development Authority (IDA) such as the Technology and Planning Group and the Smart Cities Programme Office.
 Before joining the former IDA, he was pursuing his PhD and was a Teaching Assistant at the Department of Information Systems, National University of Singapore.
 His work has been published in journals such as Information & Management and Behaviour and Information Technology and; leading Information Systems conferences such as International Conference on Information Systems (ICIS), European Conference on Information Systems (ECIS) and Pacific Asia Conference on Information Systems (PACIS).

-Professor Jill Slay is Director of the Australian Centre for Cyber Security at UNSW Canberra @ ADFA.
-With long-term funding allocated, this centre is developing critical mass in cross-disciplinary research and teaching in Cyber Security to serve the Australian Government and Defence Force and help strengthen the Digital Economy.
-She has established an international research reputation in cyber security and has worked in collaboration with many industrial partners.
+Professor Jill Slay is Optus Chair of Cyber Security at La Trobe University and Director of Cyber Resilience Initiatives for the Australian Computer Society.
+She has established an international research reputation in cyber security (particularly Digital Forensics) and has worked in collaboration with many industrial partners.
 She was made a Member of the Order of Australia (AM) for service to the information technology industry through contributions in the areas of forensic computer science, security, protection of infrastructure and cyber-terrorism.
-She was made a Fellow of the International Information Systems Security Certification Consortium for her service to the information security industry (and holds their CISSP and CCFP certifications).
-She has published one book and more than 92 refereed book chapters, journal articles or research papers in information assurance, critical infrastructure protection, security and forensic computing in the last 10 years.
-She has completed the supervision of 16 PhDs and has been awarded over AUD2 million in Australian Government Category 1 research income, including a Future Fellowship, and AUD 0.5 million in other grants.
+She is a Fellow of ACS and a Fellow of the International Information Systems Security Certification Consortium, both for her service to the information security industry (and is MACS CP and holds CISSP and CCFP certifications).
+She has published one book and more than 120 refereed book chapters, journal articles or research papers in information assurance, critical infrastructure protection, security and forensic computing in the last 10 years.
+She has completed the supervision of 19 PhDs and many Masters and Honours theses and has been awarded over AUD 2 million in Australian Government Category 1 research income, including a Future Fellowship.

 Centre Manager, Hong Kong Computer Emergency Response Team Coordination Centre